lytical/lyt-spa/cli/README.md

 <default></default>
 <product-catalog></product-catalog>
 <div is="customer-directory"></div>
-<div is="customer-purchages"></div>
+<div is="customer-purchases"></div>
 ...
 ```
 if you must implement multiple components in a file, only one component can, not have a decorated `name`.
-i prefer to implement components in their own files and have thier names infered by the application.
+i prefer to implement components in thier own files and have thier names inferred by the application.
 this allows me to easily identify a component's implementation file, by its name.
 #### change tracking using @data()
 you can indicate what data members (class properties) will participate in vue's change tracking (reactivity). [read more...](https://vuejs.org/v2/guide/instance.html#Data-and-Methods)
 vue requires component's `data()` method to return an object containing these members.
 use the `@data()` decorator to indicate what properties are to be tracked.
-decorate the data member(s) of your class and optionally specify an initial *primative* value.
+decorate the data member(s) of your class and optionally specify an initial *primitive* value.

 **usage**: `@data([value]) <member>: <data type>;`